pzerger/azure-quickstart-templates/README.md

-# Azure Resource Manager QuickStart Templates
+# Azure QuickStart Templates for Learning Chef

 This is a repo that contains the **learn_chef** repo that will deploy a usable **Chef Environment** running on **Azure**.